stevenwatterson/stevenwatterson.github.io/Blog.md

 1. GDR is very slow.
 PP took roughly 90 seconds for each answer.
 GDR took to 5-8 minutes for each answer.
 2. I tried this 8 or 9 times.
 Two times, GDR failed to provide an answer.
 Once it stated that it’s only a LLM and can’t answer (or words to that effect) and the other time it outputted what looked like a markup placeholder for a response.
 3. GDR did a poor job of keeping to word limits (see Question 3).
 PP returned text with 898 words.
 GDR returned text with 2591 words.
-4. As the lengths suggest, GDR’s answers were generally more detailed, but it went far beyond what the question asked.
+4. As the lengths suggest, GDR’s answers were generally more detailed, but not necessarily about the focus of the question.
+Much of the extra text went into additional background and context.

 ### Answers
 1. Both were broadly correct.